CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > ***Playable on any face up agent during your site phase.*** You may play a hazard creature from your hand keyed to a face up agent's current sire which immediately attacks the agent as if the agent were a character.
+> > ***Playable on any face up agent during your site phase.*** You may play a hazard creature from your hand keyed to a face up agent's current site which immediately attacks the agent as if the agent were a character.
 You do not receive marshalling points if the agent is eliminated.
 > >
 > > {: .fs-3 }
 > > _“...Wormtongue rose up, drawing a hidden knife...”_ ***---&#65279;LotRVI***